LP-CDF/AMi_Image_Analysis/README.md

     * PyFPDF (v1.7.2 or higher)

     Optional dependencies:
-    * TensorFlow (v1.1x, not v2, tested with version 1.14)
+    * TensorFlow (v1.14 or 1.15, not v2)
     * MARCO tensorflow model (https://storage.googleapis.com/marco-168219-model/savedmodel.zip)
       One version of this model is included in saved_model/ Methodology details are published in [[2]](#2)
-    * openCV for the automatic cropping tool (tested with opencv 4.0.1 compiled on CentOS 7)
+    * openCV for the automatic cropping tool (tested with opencv 4.0.1)
     * NumPy

+    Note: a pip requirement file is available for easy install of dependencies.

     Known issues:
     * On Raspbian, you must ensure that package qt5-image-formats-plugins is installed
     * On Raspbian, buttons do not change color when clicked.
-    * If your graphics card is CUDA capable but with Cuda capability < 6, you must install tensorflow 1.14.0 not 1.15.0
+    * If your graphics card is CUDA capable but with Cuda capability < 6, you must install tensorflow 1.14.0

-    To start the program type in a terminal: python3 AMi_Image_Analysis.py
-    or
-    ./AMi_Image_Analysis.py (if python3 is in the path)

 ## Citation